CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Cheese, Milk, and Dairy Products Document and Information Requirements

-- Document and Information Requirements for Insects
+- Document and Information Required for Insects

-- Plant and Plant Products Document and Information Requirements
+- Plant and Plant Products Requirements

-- Fruits, Vegetables, and Nuts Document and Information Requirements
+- Fruits, Vegetables, and Nuts Requirements

-- Soil Document and Information Requirements
+- Soil Requirements

-- Wood Packing Materials Document and Information Requirements
+- Wood Packing Materials Requirements

-8. CB4u - Product Specific Document and Information Requirements -- Food, Drugs, Cosmetics and Medical Devices
+Product Specific Document and Information Requirements -- Food, Drugs, Cosmetics and Medical Devices

 Continuing our review of document and information requirements of imported products, we will cover the special requirements for food, drugs, cosmetics and medical devices.
 This will include reporting requirements, biological materials, vectors, drugs, and narcotics.

-(Estimated study time: 46 minutes)
+(Estimated study time: 48 minutes)

 - Introduction

-- Biological Drugs for Human and Animal Consumption Document and Information Requirements
+- Other Drugs for Human and Animal Consumption

-- Biological Materials and Vectors Document and Information Requirements
+- Biological Materials and Vectors

-9. CB4u - Product Specific Document and Information Requirements -- Food and Drug Bioterrorism Prior Notice; Electronic Devices
+Product Specific Document and Information Requirements -- Food and Drug Bioterrorism Prior Notice; Electronic Devices

 Continuing our review of document and information requirements of imported products, we will cover the special information needed for FDA Bioterrorism Prior Notice Reporting.
 We will also review the documentation necessary for radiation-producing products and radio frequency devices.